-The band goes around both ankles while laying on your side, before lifting your leg upwards, stretching the band and working the leg muscles that the squat just won't reach, such as the abductor and the adductor muscles, as well as others in the hip and elsewhere too!
-It's a lot more complex than it looks.
+The band goes around both ankles while lying on your side before lifting your leg upwards, stretching the band and working the leg muscles that the squat just won’t reach, such as the abductor and the adductor muscles, as well as others in the hip and elsewhere too!
+It’s a lot more complex than it looks.

 Pull-aparts are very much what they sound like.
 They’re extremely useful for targeting the back muscles, which is always a challenge when working without weights.
 It’s a great way to build up your upper to mid-back section as a whole.

-The resistance band is simply held outward in front of the torso and with one hand on each side of the band, pulled apart working the mid-back range.
-This is a difficult exercise and can be easy to get wrong so really keep an eye on your form.
+The resistance band is simply held outward in front of the torso and, with one hand on each side of the band, pulled apart, working the mid-back range.
+This is a difficult exercise and can be easy to get wrong, so really keep an eye on your form.
 Use the resistance band that is right for you.
-Anything too hard will prevent a proper repetition and may cause lessened results.
+Anything too hard will prevent proper repetition and may cause lessened results.

-All of these exercises still pose the risk for injury if not done properly.
-As always, make sure that form is as good as it can be, and that you're doing the exercises properly.
+All of these resistance band exercises still pose a risk for injury if not done properly.
+As always, make sure that form is as good as it can be and that you’re doing the exercises properly.
 Another huge factor is making sure that the resistance band you are using is the right resistance.
 Increasing resistance before you are ready is one of the easiest ways to create bad habits and essentially damage your progress as a result.
 Be just as careful as you would with any other exercise.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.